HimeshKoli/NLPChatbot/README.md

 3) Workflow of our Analysis
 4) Software and tools requirement for end to end implementation
 5) References
-6) Production stage of model (with Docker and AWS configuration)
+6) Production stage of model (complete CI-CD pipeline integration through GitHub with Docker container over Heroku cloud service)

 ## Use case of project:
 The project's use case was to make an interactive chatbot which will guide user about Ganesh Chaturthi festival which is